Who We Are, Where We've Been and What We've Accomplished

 Gretchen Geyer, BA

-Gretchen Geyer is a Research Assistant with the DCM Precision Medicine Study.
+Gretchen Geyer is a Research Coordinator with the DCM Precision Medicine Study.
 She joined the study in 2017 and supports the Clinical Research Manager with study management processes.
 She also assists with recruitment and enrollment activities at sites and The Ohio State University.
 Gretchen earned her bachelor’s degree in social work, with a minor in business.
 You may contact Gretchen via email at Gretchen.Geyer@osumc.edu or her office phone number at 614-685-9029.

 Abraham Lucey, MA

-Abraham Lucey is a Clinical Research Assistant with the DCM Precision Medicine Study.
+Abraham Lucey is a Clinical Research Coordinator with the DCM Precision Medicine Study.
 He joined the study in 2017 and supports the Clinical Research Manager and study team with study management processes.
 He also assists with recruitment and enrollment activities at sites and The Ohio State University.
 Abraham earned his master’s degree in International Relations.
 You may contact Abraham via email at Abraham.Lucey@osumc.edu or his office phone number at 614-685-9089.

 Hayley Curran, BS

 Hayley Curran is a Clinical Research Assistant with the DCM Precision Medicine Study.
 She joined the Research Project in 2017 and supports the Clinical Research Manager with study management processes.
 Hayley earned her bachelor’s degree in Health Sciences with a minor in Neuroscience.
 You may contact Hayley via email at Hayley.Curran@osumc.edu or her office phone number at 614-366-3083.